Strategic Advisory Group of Experts on Immunization (SAGE) Decade of Vaccines Working Group (established March 2013)

 - prepare the GVAP implementation annual report to be presented to the SAGE, and thereafter, with SAGE inputs, be submitted for discussion to the WHO January EB meeting, to the WHA and the independent Expert Review Group (iERG) for the UN Secretary General’s Global Strategy for Women’s and Children’s Health .

 In its review the WG should take a broad perspective, encompassing the general environment, including the health system context.

 - Narendra Arora (Chair of the Working Group), Executive director, International Clinical Epidemiology Network, India

 - Yagob Al-Mazrou, Secretary General - Health Services Council of the Kingdom of Saudi Arabia, Saudi Arabia

 - Alejandro Cravioto, Senior Epidemiologist, Global Evaluative Sciences, Seattle, USA (as of February 2015 and previously Chief Scientific Officer , International Vaccine Institute, Seoul Republic of Korea) (SAGE member as of October 2015)

 - Fuqiang Cui, Epidemiology Professor, Deputy Director National Immunization Program, China CDC, China

-- Elizabeth Ferdinand, Senior Medical Officer of Health and Barbados EPI Manager, Barbados
+- Elizabeth Ferdinand, Associate Lecturer, University of the West Indias – Cave Hill, Barbados (affiliation as of January 2015 and previously Senior Medical Officer of Health and EPI Manager, Barbados)

 - Alan Hinman, Senior Public Health Scientist - Task Force for Global Health, USA